-Health Plan provides oral interpretation services from a qualified interpreter, on a 24-hour basis, at no cost to you.
+Health Plan provides oral interpretation services, including sign language, from a qualified interpreter, on a 24-hour basis, at no cost to you.
 You do not have to use a family member or friend as an interpreter.
 We discourage the use of minors as interpreters unless it is an emergency.
-Interpreter, linguistic, and cultural services are available at no cost to you.
+Interpreter, linguistic, and cultural services are available for free.
 Help is available 24 hours a day, 7 days a week.
-For language help or to get this handbook in a different language, call 1-888-936-PLAN (7526) (TTY 711).
-The call is free.
+For help in your language, or to get this handbook in a different language, call Customer Service 1-888-